 - Iron and Steel Mills and Ferro Alloy Manufacturing

 - Alumina and Aluminum Production and Processing

 - Nonferrous Metal (except Aluminum) Production and Processing

 - Engine, Turbine, and Power Transmission Equipment Manufacturing

 - Vehicle Manufacturing

-- Aviation and Aerospace Product and Parts Manufacturing; and
+- Aviation and Aerospace Product and Parts Manufacturing

 - Railroad Rolling Stock Manufacturing

-Products made by these manufacturing industries are essential in varying capacities to many other critical infrastructure sectors.
+Products made by these manufacturing industries are essential to many other critical infrastructure sectors.
 The Critical Manufacturing Sector focuses on the identification, assessment, prioritization, and protection of nationally significant manufacturing industries within the sector that may be susceptible to manmade and natural disasters.

-The Critical Manufacturing Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
-Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
-The Department of Homeland Security is designated as the Sector-Specific Agency for the Critical Manufacturing Sector.
+The Critical Manufacturing Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the sector's unique characteristics and risk landscape.
+Each sector-specific agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
+The Department of Homeland Security is the sector-specific agency for the Critical Manufacturing Sector.